JeffersonLab/clas12-mcgen/README.md

   - The location of the executable(s) and any shared libraries produced and required at runtime
   - Required environment variables
   - Documentation on all command-line options
-- The primary executable should have the same name as the github repository name and be runnable from any current working directory
+- The executable to be used on OSG should have the same name as the github repository name and be runnable from any current working directory
 - The default output LUND filename should be the same as the exectuable + `.dat`.
 For example, the output of clasdis must be clasdis.dat
 - The follow command-line arguments are always passed to all generators on OSG:
   - `--trig #` must be honored and used to specify the number of events to generate.